• Skip to primary navigation

 Merit pay is directly related to a worker’s performance in relation to the company’s goals and objectives.
 It is a bonus for putting in extra effort by the employee.

 A pay raise is an increase in base salary.
-This raise is typically given in recognition of the time spent working for the organization, as well as other factors, such as cost-of-living adjustments.
+This raise is typically given in recognition of the time spent working for the organization and other factors, such as cost-of-living adjustments.
 In merit raises, top performers are the usual suspects.
 A pay increase may not be contingent on performance.

 Who Should Get a Merit Increase?

-Merit raises, which are distinct from promotions, are used to reward successful performance.
+Merit raises, distinct from promotions, are used to reward successful performance.
 Many organizations and human resources (HR) professionals look for employees who excel in their positions.

-Employees who receive merit raises do not receive an increase in responsibilities, as previously stated.
-Therefore, besides recognition and appreciation, it is critical to use merit increases as a reward for your employees.
+As previously stated, employees who receive merit raises do not receive an increase in responsibilities.
+Therefore, besides recognition and appreciation, it is critical to use merit increases to reward your employees.

 Here are some things to consider when deciding who should get a merit raise: